 5. BRU USA Ceramic Hand Burr Coffee Mill – with Glass Storage Container and Protective Lid

 A ceramic hand crank burr grinder with a sealable glass jar, silicone bottom collar to stop it moving around when grinding, silicone primer to stop beans falling out, adjustable for fineness.

 A manual coffee grinder, adjustable with 18 settings and removable crank handle.
 Stainless steel design with a bottom window and a handy rustic carry sack.
 Apart from that, it is a fairly minimal package.

 This is one of the smaller options out there with capacity for two cups of coffee ground with its adjustable ceramic burr.
 A spring-loaded shaft keeps the burr in position and the clear plastic receptacle makes it easy to see the results but seems cheap.
 Neat little product but probably not the most sturdy.

 This another stainless steel body ceramic burr grinder with detachable handle.
 Window at the bottom and easy disassembly.
 No extras provided but no quibble money back if not satisfied.

 9. The JavaPresse Manual Coffee Grinder

 I would separate these into two types: those with transparent glass or plastic bottoms and those with stainless steel bodies.
-The former are suited to staying in the home, the latter are more for travel and camping.
+The former is suited to staying in the home, the latter is more for travel and camping.
 My personal favorite of the former is the Bru USA and of the latter is the Clara’s Coffee steel grinder which is equipped for camping with its cleaning brush and mini carry sack.
 Really, there are very minor differences between them if you are sold on the concept of manual coffee grinders which any coffee connoisseur would be.